PRUNERS/FLiT/documentation/test-executable.md

 The above creates a new directory called `flit-litmus` that is populated with the [flit litmus tests](litmus-tests.md).
-It then compiles the dev build and executes only the `DistributivityOfMultiplication` test instead of running all of them.
+It then compiles the dev build and executes only the `Paranoia` test instead of running all of them.
 You can list all available tests with the `--litmus-tests` option.

 ```bash